 MFM Fellowship Curriculum

-The department has 16 maternal fetal medicine faculty members who boast various clinical, epidemiologic and basic research interests.
+The department has 17 maternal-fetal medicine faculty members who boast various clinical, epidemiologic and basic research interests.
 There are approximately ten additional intradisciplinary and interdisciplinary support faculty members.
-These include participants from the Department of Radiology, Pediatrics (Neonatalogy), Women’s Anesthesia, and Medicine.
+These include participants from the Department of Radiology, Pediatrics (Neonatalogy), Women’s Anesthesia and Medicine.

-Fellows have the opportunity to obtain a Masters in Clinical Research during the fellowship as an option.
-The Division of Maternal Fetal Medicine (MFM) has a robust clinical research operation as well as a Perinatal laboratory.
-Basic and clinical research opportunities are available within MFM and in collaboration with other medical center programs.
-The division has an outstanding basic research facility where fellows can engage in basic research under the mentorship of experienced basic research scientists and physician/scientists.
+Fellows have the opportunity to obtain a Master's in Clinical Research during the fellowship as an option.
+The Division of Maternal-Fetal Medicine (MFM) has a robust clinical research operation.
+Basic and clinical research opportunities are available in collaboration with other medical center programs.
+Additionally, a large clinical research group with onsite research space and staff for enrolling prospective studies and clinical trials, make Duke’s program exceptional.

 Patient Care and Facilities